Chey-Smith/connectomics_thesis/README.md

 * The **network.py**, **train.py**, and **reload.py** were adapted from code provided by Dr. Tabinda Sarwar from the RMIT School of Computing Technologies.
 The original code can be found at this [Github repository](https://github.com/sarwart/mapping_SC_FC).

-We are grateful to both Lars Smolders and Dr. Tabinda Sarwar for their contributions to this work.
+I am grateful to both Lars Smolders and Dr. Tabinda Sarwar for their contributions to this work.